 “Hey, now that you mentioned concussions, what’s that thing on the back of your cap, Tony?”

 “It’s an impact sensing device from Reebok, the Checklight™.”
 I pulled off my cap.
 “See, it has sensors that are coupled to my head.
 It gives feedback like a traffic signal with red, yellow, and green lights.
 Steady green means it’s turned on.
 Blinking green means my head had a light impact.
 Blinking yellow, my head had a moderate impact.
 Blinking red, my head had a severe impact.
 It doesn’t say I’ve actually had a concussion.
 It gives a measurement of impact force that lets our coaches decide when to do other tests to see if I might have a concussion or not.
 It stores the hits and lets coaches review what happened to each player.
-Any time we have a red like we’re pulled out to check how we are.
+Any time we have a red light we’re pulled out to check how we are.
 All the guys on the team check everyone’s lights and if one is red they signal the sideline and he’s pulled out to be evaluated.
 We have a special agreement with the officials to let that happen without having to call a timeout.
 Sort of like when you lose your helmet and have to sit out the next play.”

 “That’s totally cool.
 What’s your sensor say about the hits you received?”